Chicago River: Pollution

 The Chicago River has been highly affected by industrial and residential development with attendant changes to the quality of the water and riverbanks.
 Several species of freshwater fish are known to inhabit the river, including largemouth and smallmouth bass, rock bass, crappie, bluegill, catfish, and carp.
 The river also has a large population of crayfish.
 The South Fork of the Main (South) Branch, which was the primary sewer for the Union Stock Yards and the meat packing industry, was once so polluted that it became known as Bubbly Creek.
 Illinois has issued advisories regarding eating fish from the river due to PCB and mercury contamination, including a "do not eat" advisory for carp more than 12 inches long.
 There are concerns that silver carp and bighead carp, now invasive species in the Mississippi and Illinois Rivers, may reach the Great Lakes through the Chicago River.
 A program on the north channel next to Goose Island seeks to increase wildlife habitat through the use of floating plant islands.
 The program is managed by the non-profit conservation group Urban Rivers with assistance from the Shedd Aquarium.
 As with some other bodies of water in the United States, the river has seen several successful efforts to improve water quality since the passage of the Clean Water Act of 1972 and related state and local efforts.

 Recreation

+Fishing

 Despite the pollution concerns, the Chicago River remains a very popular target for freshwater recreational fishing.
 In 2006, the Chicago Park District started the annual "Mayor Daley's Chicago River Fishing Festival", which has increased in popularity with each year.
 Between 2013 and 2016, the Chicago Park District opened four boat houses, two on the south branch and two on the north, for river recreation.

+Swimming

+In general, the Chicago River is not open to the public for swimming.
+But since 2025, the city has hosted swim events in the Chicago River.
+Prior to 2025, open swim events had not occurred in the Chicago River since 1926.